 Elements of negligence

-1. that the defendant owed a duty of care to the plaintiff
+- That the defendant owed a duty of care to the plaintiff

-2. the defendant made a breach of that duty
+- The defendant made a breach of that duty

-Example:- The defendants were the committee and members of a cricket club.
+Example: The defendants were the committee and members of a cricket club.
 A batsman hit a ball and the ball went over a fence seven feet high and seventeen feet above the cricket pitch & injured the plaintiff on the adjoining highway.
 The cricket from which the ball was hit was about 78 yards from the fence and 100 yards away from the plaintiff.
-The ground had been used for about 90 yrs & during the last 30 years, the ball had been hit in the highway on about six occasions but no one had been injured.
+The ground had been used for about 90 yrs & during the last 30 years, the ball had been hit on the highway on about six occasions but no one had been injured.
 It was held that the defendants were not liable because the chance of a person ever being struck even in a long period of years was very small.